IAS–USA Funding Sources and Industry Interactions

 By policy, certain IAS–USA activities, such as Guidelines, do not allow commercial support.

-Program Development and Commercial Support
+Program Development and Funding Support

 - The content and recommendations of all IAS–USA activities are subject to independent peer review.

-- IAS–USA does not invite or accept any advertising revenue (eg, in any venue, including the journal and the website) or commercial exhibit revenue (eg, at CME courses or Conference on Retroviruses and Opportunistic Infections) nor participate in any product or company promotion.
+IAS–USA does not invite or accept any advertising revenue (eg, in any venue, including the journal and the website) or commercial exhibit revenue (eg, at CME courses or Conference on Retroviruses and Opportunistic Infections) nor participate in any product or ineligible company promotion.